QuickBooks Blog

 By increasing your tax withholdings from your W-2 job, you can have additional tax withheld from your wages, which can help cover the tax liability generated from your freelance income.

-However, note that using your W-2 job to lower your quarterly taxes through increased withholdings may be inaccurate.
+However, note that using your W-2 job to lower quarterly taxes through increased withholdings may be inaccurate.
 It's possible to over-withhold or under-withhold, leading to potential tax implications.
-You may want to consult with a tax advisor to ensure you make the best decision for your individual circumstances.
+Consider consulting with a tax advisor to ensure you make the best decision for your individual circumstances.

 Filing taxes when you have both a W-2 and 1099